IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/bffs.png" className="features-icon" /> TypeScript

-Enjoy all the benefits of a strongly typed language:
+Enjoy all the benefits of a strongly typed language with first-class editor support:

 - Never make a typo on a variable name again.
 Or a function name.
 Or an import.
 You get the point.
 - Split code up into separate files without risking something breaking when you rename something.